Domagoj Bradarić

-Domagoj Bradarić (/hr/; born 10 December 1999) is a Croatian professional footballer who plays as a left-back for Italian Serie A club Hellas Verona and the Croatia national team.
+Domagoj Bradarić (/hr/; born 10 December 1999) is a Croatian professional footballer who plays as a left-back or wing-back for club Hellas Verona and the Croatia national team.

 Club career

 Hajduk Split

 Born in Split, Bradarić joined the youth team of Hajduk Split in 2007.
 Ahead of the 2017–18 season, he was promoted to the reserves.

 On 18 June 2018, Bradarić was promoted to the senior team and signed his first professional contract.
 On 15 September, he made his first team debut, coming on as a substitute for Steliano Filip in a 3–1 victory against Rudeš.
 After playing the next six matches, he injured himself, only to return to play against Rudeš in December, and providing an assist to Jairo de Macedo da Silva.
 At the end of the season, his inaugural in the first team at Hajduk, Bradarić was named in the team of the season.

 He made his final appearance for Hajduk on 9 July 2019 in a Europa League qualifying away 2–0 victory against Gżira United.